-The Brainard Lake Recreation Area is set in a glacially-carved valley and the high peaks of the Indian Peaks Wilderness Area loom to the west.
+The Brainard Lake Recreation Area is set in a glacially-carved valley.
+The high peaks of the Indian Peaks Wilderness Area loom to the west.
 With a wide variety of year-round outdoor recreation opportunities available, Brainard Lake Recreation Area (BLRA) is the most popular destination on the Boulder Ranger District.

 Because of the area's high elevation, motor vehicle access to Brainard Lake is not available year round.
 Opening and closing dates vary each year (approximately mid-June through mid-October.)When the gate is closed, park at the Brainard Gateway Trailhead.
 For current information on road openings and closures, check the Road Status Table.

 Canyon Lakes Ranger District is located in north-central Colorado and encompasses approximately 650,000 acres in the Roosevelt National Forest, mostly in Larimer County.
 The Canyon Lakes Ranger District offers visitors a variety of recreation opportunities throughout the year, and also provides for traditional uses, such as permits for firewood gathering and grazing.
 We are home to four Wilderness areas, three national recreation trails, two historic districts, and Colorado’s only Wild and Scenic River.